-A concise glossary of the jewelry industry's most popular gemstone types.
+A concise glossary of the jewelry industry's most popular types of gemstones.
 Click on the name of your preferred gemstone to read more about its origins and properties.

 A unique variety of the quartz family, agate is relatively common and affordable.
 It has an average hardness of 6.5-7 on the Mohs scale.
 Agate is known for the multicolored bands that might be likened to tiger stripes or tree rings.
 This beautiful feature is what makes agate such a popular gemstone.
 Some evidence shows that agate has been used by Human beings for up to 15,000 years.
 Today Agate is mined in the United States, Mexico, Germany, Italy, Brazil, China, India, Africa and a number of other countries.

 A variety of the mineral chrysoberyl, top quality alexandrite is very rare and very valuable.
 At 8.5 on Mohs scale, its hardness is considered to be relatively good.
 High quality alexandrite dramatically changes color from green in fluorescent light and daylight to purplish red in incandescent light.
 Discovered in Russia in 1830 and named after Czar Alexander II, it was soon adopted as the national stone of Russia.
 Its colors correspond to the Russian imperial colors.
 Other forms of alexandrite are mined in Brazil, Tanzania, Sri Lanka, India and Madagascar. alexandrite is also an alternative June birthstone in the United States.

 A variety of the quartz family, amethyst is considered to be a common and affordable.
 This colored stone has a hardness of 7 on Mohs scale, and varies in color from light lilac to deep purple.
 Amethyst is very sensitive to heat and sunlight.
 It may lose all of its color when exposed to strong UV rays for extended periods of time.
 Amethyst was believed by many cultures to possess various supernatural beneficial properties such as promoting piety and preventing alcohol intoxication.
 Mined in Brazil, Uruguay, Bolivia, Tanzania, Zambia, Namibia and small amounts can also be found in the United States.
 It is the February birthstone in the US.